Last Updated on June 29, 2022 by Angela Vaz

 Do you feel that they change the topic or become agitated whenever you try to discuss the future?

 Unless you’re in a new relationship and you’re still getting to know one another, there is really no excuse to NOT talk about the future.

-If your partner is okay getting physical with you or living with you and is practially getting all of their emotional, physical and mental needs met but doesn’t want to give you any promise of being with you in the future, then there is a good chance that your love is going unreciprocated.
+If your partner is okay getting physical with you or living with you and is practially getting all of their emotional, physical, and mental needs met with you but doesn’t want to give you any promise of being with you in the future, then there is a good chance that your love is going unreciprocated.

 10. Your partner is playing games

 Do you feel exhausted trying to maintain your mental or emotional health with your partner?

 Do you feel that your partner is always playing mind games with you?
 Or constantly trying to teach you a lesson?